 By Rick Steves

-The rental route isn't for everyone.
+The rental route is a great way to experience Europe on its own terms, but it isn't for everyone.
 First off, you're generally on your own.
 While the apartment owner or manager might offer some basic assistance, don't expect all the services of a hotel reception desk.
 If you like daily access to a breakfast room, fresh towels, and a sheet change, stay in a hotel.
 In a rental, breakfast is up to you, and your apartment or room likely won't be serviced or cleaned during a one-week stay unless you pay extra.

 Some rentals, especially rooms in a local's home, are very casual affairs, without the professionalism (or privacy) you'd expect in a more formal hotel environment.
 Rentals often require a minimum-night stay and long lead times on cancellations.
 Choose a hotel instead if there's a decent chance your plans might change.

 Whether in a city or the countryside, renting an apartment, house, or villa can be a fun and cost-effective way to delve into Europe.
 In general, if you're staying in one location for several nights, it's worth considering an apartment or rental house (shorter stays aren't worth the hassle of arranging key pickup, buying groceries, etc.).
 This gives you an opportunity to really get to know a town.
 Renting an apartment can be a particularly good strategy if you're choosing a home-base city from which to take day trips.